Small-Bodies-Node/pds4_tools/doc/api_quick_start.rst

 documentation for additional details of how ``Label`` can be used. ``Label`` also allows easy extraction of the ElementTree object that underlies it if desired.

+Developers interested in log handling should see `pds4_tools.set_loglevel`.

 We recommend you look at the API of the above linked classes, as well as at the :ref:`User Manual <user_manual>` for pds4_tools for additional explanations and usage examples, which should answer most questions that likely came up